saru-d2/Assignment1/report.md

 ### Variance

-Variance is the other way in which the accuracy of an ML model is measured.
-It represent the 'variability' of the model's prediction, i.e. how much the predicted values vary for different realisations of that model.
+Variance is the other way in which the correctness of an ML model is measured.
+It represents the 'variability' of the model's prediction, i.e. how precise the model is.

 Variance is calculated using the formula: